Accor: Sustainability

 Accor is aiming to achieve carbon neutrality by 2050.
 To do so it has split its emissions into three scopes with separate targets for each; scope 1 (direct emissions), scope 2 (indirect emissions related to electricity purchases) and scope 3 (indirect emissions).
 The goals for each scope start with a 25% reduction in scopes 1 and 2 by 2025 (from baseline figures in 2019).
 This will then climb to 46% by 2030 and a target of 28% reduction in scope 3 emissions over the same timeframe.
 The plan was validated by the Science Based Targets Initiative.
 In 2021, Accor issued its first sustainability-linked bonds for an amount of 700 million euros.

 In February 2024 Accor partnered with Qualmark to target gold certification for sustainable tourism for its New Zealand hotels.
 In March of the same year, Accor announced water "stewardship" initiatives across its properties and operations including a reduction in water footprint in its food and beverages services and incentives for guests to opt out of their rooms being cleaned daily.

-Criticism

-Accor has faced criticism for its decision to continue operating in Russia following the country’s invasion of Ukraine in 2022.
-While many international hotel chains suspended or ceased operations, Accor's CEO justified the company's presence by citing the responsibility to support employees and humanitarian efforts.
-Critics argue that by maintaining business activities in Russia, Accor indirectly supports the local economy, contradicting global efforts to impose economic pressure on the country.
-The company was subsequently listed in the Leave Russia database for its continued presence in the Russian market.